peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-Depending on the Certificate Issuer's X.509 certificate profile, the CSR and X.509 Certificate MAY associate the certificate to the Federation Entity by including a Subject Alternative Name value corresponding to an `otherName` with a `type-id` of `id-on-OpenIdFederationEntityId`, containing an Octet String value corresponding to a UTF-8 encoding of the Entity ID in the `openid-federation` identifier in the `newOrder` request.
+Depending on the Certificate Issuer's X.509 certificate profile, the CSR and X.509 Certificate MAY associate the certificate to the Federation Entity by including the Entity ID in the certificate.
+To do so, the Issuer includes a Subject Alternative Name extension containing an `otherName` with a `type-id` of `id-on-OpenIdFederationEntityId`.
+The value of the name is an Octet String containing the UTF-8 encoding of the Entity ID
+(i.e., the URI in the corresponding `openid-federation` identifier from the `newOrder` request).

 ~~~~
    id-on-OpenIdFederationEntityId OBJECT IDENTIFIER ::= { id-on XXX }